MHeydari80/Prime-or-not-prime/README.md

-# Prime-or-not-prime
+# Prime and composite numbers
-Recognizes whether the input number is prime or not.
+Recognizes whether the input value is prime or not.